OlegShvets1/Car-Sharing/README.md

 - `GET: /payments/cancel` - Cancel endpoint for payment.
 - `POST: /payments` - The endpoint for creating payment session using Stripe API, it will send notification on creation.

-## Run Project On Your Machine
+## How to run a project on your mashine?
-1. Download [Java](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) and [Docker](https://www.docker.com/products/docker-desktop/) and install them on your PC.
+1. Download [☕Java](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) and [🐋Docker](https://www.docker.com/products/docker-desktop/) and install them on your PC.
 2. Clone the repository:
    - Open a terminal and paste the following link: "https://github.com/OlegShvets1/Car-Sharing"
 3. Create an .env file with the appropriate variables(The .env.sample file with all the necessary variables will be available to you when you complete the previous point).